 Get exclusive member benefits & effect social change.
 Join Today

-UTIs may be caused by a variety of germs, but are most commonly caused by bacteria, which may enter the urinary tract from the skin around the anus or the vagina.
-The most common cause of UTIs is Escherichia coli (E. coli), which originates in the intestines.
-Most UTIs are caused when this type of bacteria spread from the anus to the urethra.
+UTIs are most commonly caused by bacteria, which may enter the urinary tract from the skin around the anus or vagina.
+The most common cause of UTIs is E. coli, which originates in the intestines.
+Most UTIs are caused when this type of bacteria or other bacteria spread from the anus to the urethra.

 UTIs occur more often in girls, especially when toilet training begins.
-Girls are more susceptible because their urethra is shorter and closer to the anus.
-This makes it easier for the bacteria to enter the urethra.
-Uncircumcised boys under one year also have a slightly higher risk of UTI.
-The overall risk of your child developing a UTI during childhood is two percent for boys and eight percent for girls (NKUDIC, 2011).
+Girls are more susceptible because their urethras are shorter and closer to the anus.
+This makes it easier for bacteria to enter the urethra.
+Uncircumcised boys under 1 year old also have a slightly higher risk of UTIs.

-The urethra does not normally harbor germs, but certain circumstances can make it easier for bacteria to enter or remain in your child’s urinary tract.
+The urethra doesn’t normally harbor bacteria.
+But certain circumstances can make it easier for bacteria to enter or remain in your child’s urinary tract.
 The following factors can put your child at a higher risk for a UTI:

 Symptoms of a UTI can vary depending on the degree of infection and your child’s age.
 Infants and very young children may not experience any symptoms.
 When they do occur in younger children, symptoms can be very general.
 They may include:

-Additional symptoms vary depending on the part of the urinary tract that is infected.
-If your child has a bladder infection, symptoms include:
+Additional symptoms vary depending on the part of the urinary tract that’s infected.
+If your child has a bladder infection, symptoms may include:

 If the infection has traveled to the kidneys, the condition is more serious.
 Your child may experience more intense symptoms, such as:

 The initial signs of a UTI in children can be easily overlooked.
 Younger children may have a difficult time describing the source of their distress.
-If your child looks sick and has a high fever without a runny nose, earache, or other obvious reasons for illness, consult your physician to determine if your child has a UTI.
+If your child looks sick and has a high fever without a runny nose, earache, or other obvious reasons for illness, consult their doctor to determine if your child has a UTI.

-Contact your physician immediately if your child has symptoms related to a UTI.
-A urine sample is required for accurate diagnosis.
+Contact their doctor immediately if your child has symptoms related to a UTI.
+A urine sample is required for their doctor to make an accurate diagnosis.
 The sample may be used for:

-Collecting a clean urine sample can be a challenge for children who are not toilet trained.
+Collecting a clean urine sample can be a challenge for children who aren’t toilet trained.
 A usable sample can’t be obtained from a wet diaper.
-Your physician may use one of the following techniques to get your child’s urine sample:
+Your child’s doctor may use one of the following techniques to get your child’s urine sample:

-Your physician may recommend additional diagnostic tests to determine whether the source of the UTI is an abnormality of your child’s urinary tract.
+Your physician may recommend additional diagnostic tests to determine whether the source of the UTI is caused by an abnormal urinary tract.
 If your child has a kidney infection, tests also may be required to look for kidney damage.
 The following imaging tests may be used:

 The tests may be done while your child has the infection.
-Often, they are done weeks or months after treatment to determine if there is any residual damage.
+Often, they’re done weeks or months after treatment to determine if there’s any damage from the infection.